QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 }
 ```

-Now, in each `Compose` method invocation, we can calculate new sequence term, properly update state and generate new content to display on the page.
+Now, in each `Compose` method invocation, we can calculate a new sequence term, properly update state and generate new content to display on the page.

 ```csharp{23-49}
 public class FibonacciHeader : IDynamicComponent<FibonacciHeaderState>